google/filament/libs/filamentjs/docs/tutorial_redball.md

 ## Bake environment map

-Next we'll use Filament's `cmgen` tool to consume a HDR environment map in latlong format, and produce two cubemap files: a mipmapped IBL and a blurry skybox that we'll use for the background.
+Next we'll use Filament's `cmgen` tool to consume a HDR environment map in latlong format, and produce two cubemap files: a mipmapped IBL and a blurry skybox.

 [pillars_2k.hdr]:
 //github.com/google/filament/blob/master/third_party/environments/pillars_2k.hdr

-First, download [pillars_2k.hdr], then invoke the following command in your terminal.
+Download [pillars_2k.hdr], then invoke the following command in your terminal.

 ```bash
 cmgen -x . --format=ktx --size=256 --extract-blur=0.1 pillars_2k.hdr
 ```

-The should now have a `pillars_2k` folder containing a couple KTX files for the IBL and skybox, as well as a text file (`sh.txt`) with spherical harmonics coefficients.
+You should now have a `pillars_2k` folder containing a couple KTX files for the IBL and skybox, as well as a text file with spherical harmonics coefficients.
 Move the KTX files into your project folder.
-You can discard `sh.txt` because the IBL KTX file contains these coefficients in its metadata.
+You can discard the text file because the IBL KTX contains these coefficients in its metadata.

 ## Create HTML and JavaScript

-Create a text file called `redball.html` and fill it with the same HTML you used in the [previous tutorial](tutorial_triangle.html) but change the last script tag from `triangle.js` to `redball.js`.
+Create a text file called `redball.html` and copy over the HTML that we used in the [previous tutorial](tutorial_triangle.html).
+Change the last script tag from `triangle.js` to `redball.js`.

 Next, create `redball.js` with the following content.